antimof/UxPlay/README.md

    be the final resolution you get).

-**-p**    allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall)   By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.
+**-p**    allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
+By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.
 Ports must be in the range [1024-65535].